 “Revisionist.”
 If you have ever visited an online Leftist community, chances are you have been called this at one point or another.
-For the unfamiliar, revisionist is somewhat of a pejorative which is common among the Leftist communities meant to express that the recipient is “not Leftist enough,” “not my comrade,” or perhaps even “a traitor to the revolution.”
+For those unfamiliar with the term, revisionist is somewhat of a pejorative which is common among the Leftist communities meant to express that the recipient is “not Leftist enough,” “not my comrade,” or perhaps even “a traitor to the revolution.”
 But why must this be a dirty word?
-I mean, there are people who identify as Trotskyists for fuck’s sake.
+I mean, there are people who identify as Trotskyists for goodness sake.
 Wisecracks aside for the time being, what is the trouble with revision in regards to established theory?
 Sure, there are basic universal tenets which distinguish us as Leftists, but should we not revise our opinions when a sound argument is made which we have not considered or when new information comes to light?
 Is it bad to admit that a previously-held belief is incorrect?
 Is it worse to have to temporarily confess that we are fallible humans than to take a step back and question how parochial we might be behaving?
 I claim it is an affront to my quest for knowledge to not admit when I am wrong or ignorant on a subject and then update my opinion according to the information I have gained.
 That acquisition and subsequent application of knowledge is called learning, after all.

 To learn, the prerequisite is that you must not know something.
 It is not always bad to be ignorant.
 Sōkrátēs thought that ignorance was evil, but I would argue that only willful ignorance is wicked.
 In common usage, ignorance is only the absence of knowledge, and I guarantee that the most intelligent people who ever lived were ignorant about a number of topics.
 However, neither were they born with all the knowledge they gained throughout their lives.
 Hence, I am sure they were revisionists.
 I am among comrades here, for a strong tradition of revisionism has always permeated the Left.
 Lenin and Mao were revisionists of Marx.
 Hell, even Marx himself revised Hegel, and Hegel revised Kant and Fichte, who revised others before them, and so on.
 Revisionism is the name of the game when it comes to philosophical rigour and political activity.
 Learning, updating, acquiring new knowledge—this is all revisionism means, and not only is its negative connotation totally absurd, but I am pleased to bear the title revisionist like a red badge of courage.